 Fatigue arises from a combination of physical and mental processes.
 Common factors include:

 - Energy balance and mitochondria: Your cells produce energy through mitochondria.
-When this process becomes less efficient, your energy levels may drop and you may feel tired more quickly.
+When this process becomes less efficient, your energy level can drop and you may feel tired more quickly.

-- Sleep–wake rhythm: A disrupted circadian rhythm can lead to morning fatigue, afternoon dips, and difficulty recovering.
+- Sleep-wake rhythm: A disrupted circadian rhythm can lead to morning tiredness, afternoon slumps, and difficulty recovering.

-- Stress and tension: Long-term stress keeps the body activated, making it harder to relax and easier to become exhausted.
+- Stress and tension: Prolonged stress continuously activates the body, making it harder to relax and causing quicker exhaustion.

 - Recovery processes: After exertion, illness, or busy periods, the body needs time to recover.
 If recovery is insufficient, fatigue can accumulate.

-Many people use red and near‑infrared light to support fatigue-related complaints.
-It may play a role in:
+Many people use red and near-infrared light to support fatigue complaints.
+It can play a role in:

 - Supporting natural energy processes: Light can influence cellular processes involved in energy production.
 This is often mentioned by users who want to support their energy levels.

-- Supporting the sleep–wake rhythm: Light is an important signal for your internal clock.
-Some people use light therapy to support their rhythm, especially with morning fatigue or irregular work schedules.
+- Supporting the sleep-wake rhythm: Light is an important stimulus for your internal clock.
+Some people use Red Light Therapy to support their rhythm, especially with morning tiredness or changing work schedules.

-- Relaxation and recovery: Many users experience that red light helps them relax, which can indirectly support better recovery moments during the day.
+- Relaxation and recovery: Many users experience that red light helps with relaxation, which can indirectly contribute to better recovery moments during the day.

-- Comfort during fatigue: Some people notice that light therapy helps with a feeling of “heavy muscles” or general sluggishness, especially later in the day.
+- Comfort with fatigue complaints: Some people notice that Red Light Therapy helps with a feeling of “heavy muscles” or general lethargy, especially later in the day.

 What does the science say?

-Research on light therapy and fatigue is growing, but results vary between studies.
-Still, there are interesting findings showing that light may influence processes related to energy, rhythm, and recovery.
+Research on Red Light Therapy and fatigue is growing, but results vary by study.
+However, there are interesting findings showing that light can play a role in processes involved in energy, rhythm, and recovery.

 Sleep and circadian rhythm

-Some studies describe that exposure to red light may influence sleep quality and the sleep–wake rhythm.
-One study reported changes in alertness and sleep perception when red light was used in the evening.
+Some studies describe that exposure to red light can affect sleep quality and the sleep-wake rhythm.
+One study reported changes in alertness and sleep perception when using red light in the evening.

 Source: https://www.frontiersin.org/journals/psychiatry/articles/10.3389/fpsyt.2023.1200350/full